anshum2422/my-os/README.md

-OS – Stoic
+# My OS

-I built a simple operating system-like interface in the browser.
-It has a clock, weather, search bar, and a few apps that open in draggable windows.
-I wanted something clean and high-contrast, so I went with a black-and-white Nothing-style design.
+I built a simple OS-like interface in the browser.
+It has a clock, weather, search, and apps that open in draggable windows.

-## What's Inside
+## Features

-- **Clock** – shows live time
-- **Weather** – random temp with icons (just for fun)
-- **Search** – opens Google
+- Clock (live)
+- Weather (simulated)
+- Search (Google)
-- **Notes** – saves to localStorage
+- Notes (saves to localStorage)
-- **Calculator** – basic math
-- **Timer** – countdown with start/stop/reset
+- Calculator
+- Timer
-- **Todo** – saves tasks to localStorage
+- Todo (saves to localStorage)
-- **Ping Pong** – 2-player game (W/S and arrow keys)
-- **About** – project info

-All apps open in separate windows that you can drag around.
+- Ping Pong (2-player)
+- Random quote
+- Draggable windows

 ## How I Built It

 I used HTML, CSS, and JavaScript.
 No frameworks.
-The design is inspired by Nothing OS — clean, monochrome, and minimal.
+The design is inspired by Nothing OS — black and white, clean, and minimal.

 I added draggable windows and localStorage for notes and todos as my own features.

 ## What I Learned